-The first-round playoff encounter of the Stanley Cup between the Los Angeles Kings and the Edmonton Oilers will take place on April 22 at the Crypto.com Arena.
+The first-round playoff clash in the Stanley Cup between the Los Angeles Kings and the Edmonton Oilers will take place on April 22 at the Crypto.com Arena.
 Los Angeles vs. Edmonton: prediction and betting odds, statistics.

 Los Angeles Kings

-Jim Hiller's team finished the regular season in fourth place in the West and second in the Pacific Division, marking their best achievement in the last nine years.
-Notably, Los Angeles became one of the most reliable NHL clubs by conceding only 206 goals, second only to Winnipeg.
-However, they have one of the weakest power-play conversion rates at 17.9%.
-Adrian Kempe scored the most points for the team, earning 73 points (35 goals, 38 assists) this season.
+Jim Hiller's team finished the regular season fourth in the Western Conference and second in the Pacific Division, marking their best achievement in the last nine years.
+Notably, Los Angeles emerged as one of the most reliable teams in the NHL, conceding just 206 goals, second only to Winnipeg.
+However, the team struggled with power play efficiency, with a conversion rate of 17.9%.
+Adrian Kempe was the top scorer for Los Angeles, amassing 73 points (35 goals, 38 assists) this season.

-Last season, Los Angeles exited the Stanley Cup in the first round, losing to Edmonton in five games.
-The upcoming playoffs will be the club's third consecutive appearance, and each time they have faced Edmonton in the first stage without advancing.
-Los Angeles is a two-time Stanley Cup winner (2012, 2014).
+The upcoming playoffs will be the club's third consecutive appearance, but they were eliminated in the first round in the previous two instances, with Edmonton as their opponent.
+Los Angeles is a two-time Stanley Cup champion (2012, 2014).

-- Los Angeles has not scored more than three goals in regular time in their last four home NHL meetings.
+- Los Angeles has not scored more than three goals in regulation time in their last four home NHL meetings against Edmonton.

-- The team has won after three periods in 8 of their last 11 home league matches.
+- The team has won in regulation time in 8 of their last 11 home games in the league.

-- At least six goals were scored in regular time in 4 of Los Angeles' last 5 NHL games.
+- At least six goals have been scored in regulation time in 4 of Los Angeles' last 5 NHL matches.

 Edmonton Oilers

-Chris Knoblauch's team finished sixth in the Western Conference and third in the Pacific Division after the regular season.
-For the first time in three seasons, the team did not rank among the top five scoring teams in the NHL, with a total of 259 goals and an average of fewer than three goals per game.
-Leon Draisaitl was the club's top scorer with 106 points (71 goals, 52 assists), placing him among the league's top three scorers.
-Connor McDavid, another Edmonton leader, was only six points behind (26 goals, 74 assists) and also ranked among the NHL's top scorers this season.
+Chris Knoblauch's squad finished sixth in the Western Conference and third in the Pacific Division during the regular season.
+For the first time in the last three seasons, the team did not rank among the top five in scoring in the NHL, netting only 259 goals.
+Leon Draisaitl was the team's top scorer, accumulating 106 points (52 goals, 54 assists), placing him among the league's top three scorers.
+Connor McDavid, another key figure for Edmonton, was just six points behind with 100 points (26 goals, 74 assists), also ranking among the NHL's top scorers this season.

 Last year, the club reached the finals but lost to Florida in seven games.
 The upcoming Stanley Cup will be Edmonton's sixth consecutive appearance.
-Notably, in the 21st century, the club has never won the league's main trophy and has only reached the finals twice (2006, 2024).
+In the 21st century, the club has never won the league's main trophy and has reached the finals only twice (2006, 2024).

-- Edmonton has not scored more than two goals in regular time in 4 of their last 6 league meetings in Los Angeles.
+- Edmonton has not scored more than two goals in regulation time in 4 of their last 6 NHL meetings in Los Angeles.

-- The club has won 6 of their last 9 NHL away games (1 in OT).
+- The club has won 6 of their last 9 away games in the NHL (1 in overtime).

-- Edmonton has not conceded more than three goals in regular time in their last six away NHL matches.
+- Edmonton has not conceded more than three goals in regulation time in their last six away NHL matches.

 Los Angeles vs. Edmonton: Match Prediction

-Jim Hiller’s team had a more stable regular season compared to previous years.
-They have an exemplary defense, quality players, and overall, they are closer than ever to advancing past the first playoff round, if not for facing Edmonton once again.
+Jim Hiller's team had a more stable regular season compared to previous years.
+They have a solid defense and quality players.
+Overall, they would be close to advancing past the first playoff round if not for facing Edmonton again.

-Chris Knoblauch's team had a worse season than the last.
-They lost quality, and the defense was unimpressive, but Leon Draisaitl and Connor McDavid kept the club competitive throughout the regular season.
-With their leaders in good form, Edmonton can pose a threat, and considering their consistent performance and regular scoring, there is no need for concern.
+Chris Knoblauch's squad had a worse season than the last.
+The team noticeably lost quality, and their defense was not impressive, but their main weapons, Leon Draisaitl and Connor McDavid, helped them stay competitive throughout the regular season.
+With these players in good form, Edmonton can again pose problems for their opponents, and since both are currently stable and regularly scoring points, the team has little to worry about.

-On paper, Los Angeles appears more stable, having had a smoother regular season compared to Edmonton.
-However, in the playoffs, experience and the activation of leaders often decide the outcomes, and in this regard, Chris Knoblauch's team is unlikely to be the underdog.
-Edmonton is expected to break through the opponent's defense, even though Los Angeles is strong defensively.
-In 4 of their last 6 away NHL games, the club scored at least three goals in regular time.
-Additionally, their average scoring this season is also three goals per game.
+Los Angeles appears more stable now, but in the playoffs, experience and the involvement of leaders often decide the outcome, and in this regard, Chris Knoblauch's team is unlikely to be outdone by their opponents.
+It seems that the visitors can break through the opponent's defense, even though Los Angeles is strong defensively.
+In 4 of their last 6 away NHL games, Edmonton has scored at least three goals in regulation time.
+The team's average scoring rate this season is also three goals per game.

 My prediction: Edmonton Oilers Individual Total Over 2.5